The Garden (Zero 7 album)

 The Garden is Zero 7's third studio album.
 It was released in the United Kingdom on 22 May 2006, and in the United States on 6 June 2006.

 The album features vocal performances by José González, Sia, and Henry Binns.
-It sees Zero 7 take a new, more upbeat musical direction, while still essentially maintaining their original sound.

 The artwork for the album is by Gideon London and the CD was named after his collage.
-The Album was Nominated for a 2007 Grammy Award in the category 'Best Electronic/Dance Album'.
+The album was nominated for a 2007 Grammy Award in the "Best Electronic/Dance Album" category.